 Safeguarding training will be provided and volunteers and paid staff will be given support and supervision in their role.
-All relevant staff members and volunteers will receive appropriate safeguarding training delivered by the synod.
+All relevant staff members and volunteers will receive appropriate safeguarding training from accredited deliverers.

 The Safeguarding Coordinator(s) should ensure that trustees/elders and people involved in regulated activities with children or adults (including Ministers, staff and volunteers) have undergone safeguarding training, as recommended by the URC.